andrewabest/andrewbestdotcom/content/posts/please-sir-can-i-have-some-auth.md

 1. They enforce the consent process - this has two layers in Azure Active Directory.
 A Directory Admin must consent to the App Registration having a given permission on behalf of the organization, and individual users must consent to the permission being allowed during their authentication process

 2. They provide permission to access resources - once the organization and the user have consented to a given permission, it can be requested by an application to provide access to resources.
-Each resources will define its own permission model
+Each resource will define its own permission model

 ![The API Permissions Page](/have-some-auth/api-permissions.png)